jumpjack/myRenaultLC/README.md

 Available here: http://jumpjack.altervista.org/myrenault

-Fill in your MyRenault credentials (email and password) and your vehicle VIN (visible in the official APP), then select the endpoint from the list, and click SEND QUERY button.

-If the endpoint exists, you'll see the output in the textare at the bottom of the page, else you'll see a "404" error if endpoint does not exists, or other number if you missed some additional parameters in the endpoint.
+Fill in your MyRenault credentials (email and password), then select the endpoint from the list, and click QUERY button.
+Some endpoints have two versions available, depending on your car: try both; if the endpoint exists, you'll see the output in the output panel, else you'll see a "404" error if endpoint does not exists, or other numbers if you missed some additional parameters in the endpoint.

 MyRenault endpoints encyclopaedia: